Find Affordable College Courses

 Read More…

-A rank of #5 on this year’s list means California State University - Northridge is a great place for urban and regional planning students working on their master’s degree.
-Located in the large city of Northridge, CSUN is a public school with a fairly large student population.
+Out of the 11 schools in California that were part of this year’s ranking, California State University - Northridge landed the # 5 spot on the list.
+Located in the large city of Northridge, CSUN is a public school with a very large student population.

 About 60% of the students majoring in urban planning at the school are women while 40% are male.

-California Polytechnic State University - San Luis Obispo landed the #6 spot in the 2023 rankings for the most popular master’s degree urban and regional planning programs.
-Cal Poly San Luis Obispo is a very large public school located in the small suburb of San Luis Obispo.
+California Polytechnic State University - San Luis Obispo ranked #6 on this year’s Most Popular Urban & Regional Planning Master’s Degree Schools in California list.
+Cal Poly San Luis Obispo is a very large public school located in the suburb of San Luis Obispo.

 Women make up 38% of the urban planning majors at the school.